Rebecca G. Howard: Arriving in Pacific Northwest

 In 1859, Rebecca and Alexander Howard moved to Olympia, in what was then the Washington Territory.
 In the fall of 1859, Alexander Howard advertised that an unnamed restaurant had been renovated and opened to meals and lodgers.
 He signed the brief advertisement.
-In 1860, the Howards' took over the operation of the Pacific House, renaming it to the Pacific Restaurant.
+In 1860, the Howards' assumed operation of the Pacific House Hotel, renaming it to the Pacific Restaurant.
 Notably, Rebecca seems to have taken over the operation of the business, with her name associated with it and subsequently in the future.

 The Pacific Restaurant quickly became popular amongst both travelers and territory politicians.
 Rebecca was regarded as a good cook, providing meals at any time of the day or week.
 Rebecca developed a good reputation as a cook by "catering to the non-too-fastidious travelers whose appetites had been sharpened by an ever jolting ride".
 Rebecca Howard soon found that she was a good entrepreneur, changing the name of the establishment in 1862 to "Pacific Hotel and Restaurant", which emphasized that lodgings were also available to travelers.
 Realizing her establishment's popularity would bear some increase in charges, in May, 1863 she changed her 'meal at any time' food policy to "Meals after Eight o'clock extra".
 In addition, she began advertising in the Seattle Gazette as well as the local Olympia paper in 1864.

 As a proprietor, Rebecca Howard initially allowed patrons to call her "Aunt Becky".
 She was reportedly good humored and possessed a sharp wit.
 Local children knew her to be generous, yet she would not tolerate any backtalk from them.
 She also did not allow patrons to get out of control.
 In one story, two legislators, J. D. Bagley and M. S. Griswold, got into a fist fight argument in her hotel.
 She stepped in and embraced Mr. Griswold, lifted him two feet off the ground, and held him tight until he lost his breath and any further will to fight.
 With increasing wealth, Rebecca Howard now required people to address her as "Mrs. Howard".
 Governor William Pickering made the mistake of addressing her as "Aunty".
 She fixed a stern gaze at him and informed him that, to the best of her knowledge, she was not a sister of either his father or mother.
 After seven years of running the Pacific Hotel and Restaurant, Mrs. Howard had become wealthy and decided to retire.
 She built a house north of town, and her husband became a farmer.

 While retired, Mrs. Howard continued to build her wealth.
 In 1870 it was shown that there were 221 taxpayers listed on the Census in the Washington Territory.
 All were white men, except Rebecca Howard, whose wealth exceeded $50,000 in property.

 In 1870, Mrs. Howard returned to her former business endeavors.
 She opened a boarding house and then reopened the Pacific Hotel and Restaurant under her proprietorship.
 In 1880, she hosted President Rutherford B. Hayes, and his wife Lucy at the hotel.